tarynsauer/TravelApi/README.md

 # TravelApi
-This is an API-only Ruby on Rails application that provides informationn on airports and other travel-related information.
+This is an API-only Ruby on Rails application that provides information on airports and other travel-related information.

 ## Getting started